openshift/enhancements/enhancements/observability/multicluster-observability-addon-interoperability.md

 * Data visualization and querying.

 ## Proposal

-The following sections describe in detail the required resources as well as the workflow to enable collection and forwarding of logs and traces on an RHACM managed fleet of OCP clusters.

 The following section describes how data exportation, routing and filtering is configured in MCO and MCOA.